ChessEmulator94/Cat-Images/README.md

 ## Description

-This is a simple web application that generates random cat images fetched from "The Cat API".
+This is a simple web application that generates random cat images fetched from TheCatAPI (`https://thecatapi.com/`).
 Users can navigate through a collection of cat images by clicking on the "Next" and "Back" buttons.

 ## Files